Graduate education in optics in Japan and the United States: impact of funding levels on educational structure: Introduction

 One of the difficulties faced by anyone trying to form a new curriculum in optical design is getting optical design experts to switch from industry to academia.
 This is a problem faced by any new optics educational program anywhere in the world, but what has made this particularly difficult in Japan is that there is so little fluidity between academia and industry.
 Very few researchers are willing to switch from one to the other, making it difficult to find faculty able to teach optical design.
 Aggravating this problem are the basic facts that it is also notoriously difficult to publish research in optical design, and difficult as well to obtain competitive research grant funds for doing optical design work.
-While the Japanese Ministry of Science and Education, the largest source for university research funding in Japan, has an ``optical engineering'' research category, is in fact devoted to quantum optics and optical physics research rather than optical design.
-This means that the research funding for a professor focused on optical design will come almost entirely from companies, who are less focused on publication as a research output, and who are more interested in practical applications than basic science.
+While the Japanese Ministry of Science and Education, the largest source for university research funding in Japan, has an ``optical engineering'' research category, is in fact devoted to quantum optics research rather than optical design.
+This means that the research funding for a Japanese professor focused on optical design will come almost entirely from companies, who are less focused on publication as a research output, and who are primarily focused on practical applications.

-In the discussion below, I will survey the overall educational environment experienced by faculty and students at OSC in Arizona, and at CORE in Utsunomiya --- the two optical science centers for which I have direct experience.
-The former gives an established example to learn from, and the latter a work in progress.
-Since the differences between them are many, I discuss the differences in their finances and how this impacts faculty, students, and the curriculum.
+In the discussion below, we survey the overall educational environment experienced by faculty and students at OSC in Arizona, and at the Center for Optics Research and Education (CORE) in Utsunomiya --- the two optical science centers having similar educational and research goals, but working in very different academic environments of Japan and the U.S. In the discussion below, we first look into the reasoning for why it is useful to create an optics department in the first place, before going on to survey the differences in financial resources between the two countries, and how these impact faculty, students, and the curriculum.